Granite, Colorado: Granite Cemetery

 is said to be that of an unknown 19-year-old male who died of pneumonia in 1860; the first marked burial is dated 1878.
 The cemetery is still in use.

+One of the earliest graves is that of Rufus Lumry, an abolitionist circuit preacher who was returning from an expedition to help miners thought to be starving in the mountains and got caught in driftwood while trying to cross nearby Cache Creek, where he died of hypothermia on June 21, 1862.